pdjr-signalk-plugins/sunphases/README.md

 ## Operation

-The plugin starts automatically once installed, but will not operate until it received a value on 'navigation.position'.
+The plugin starts automatically once installed, but will not operate until it receives a value on 'navigation.position'.
-If uour system doesn't have a position source, then you can use a simulator to supply one.
+If your system doesn't have a position source, then you can use a simulator to supply one.

 Once operating the plugin will update key values and process